 The backside irradiance diffuse component (BSIdif) is summed by dividing the field of view into 180 one-degree segments and summing the product of each segment’s view factor (CF), AOI correction (AOIcorr), and the value of the source’s irradiance (I) – sky, horizon, ground-reflected, or PV module-reflected:

 The backside irradiance direct component (BSIdir) is added:

 Summing the diffuse and direct components of the backside irradiance gives the final result:

 [applicable references from github code: getFrontSurfaceIrradiances, getBackSurfaceIrradiances]

 Bifacial Loss Terms

-The backside irradiance calculated above is reduced by the bifaciality factor of the module and the structure shading loss.
-It is then added to the effective front side irradiance and calculations proceed through the simulation as normal.
-The backside mismatch is subtracted following regular mismatch loss, weighted by the backside effective irradiance/frontside effective irradiance.
+The backside irradiance calculated above is given as Backside Irradiance.
+It is then reduced by the structure shading loss and the backside mismatch loss.
+After that it is then added to the effective front side irradiance and calculations proceed through the simulation as normal.

 Marion B., et al. “A practical irradiance model for bifacial PV modules”, 44th IEEE Photovoltaic Specialist Conference, 2017.
 Washington, DC.
 Online.